rachelrowe898/335-final/README.md

 We deployed our app online with Cyclic.sh.
 The link to access our app is: https://cute-blue-bee-gear.cyclic.app/

 ## YouTube Demo Video
-Our YouTube demo of our app: {link}
+Our YouTube demo of our app: https://youtu.be/50E40Znyo7c